pestrela/music/traktor/README.md

 ## Why is Traktor my software of choice

 Traktor has two major features that other softwares don't have.
-And I built my whole work-flows around these two features:
+And I built my whole work-flows around these two features.
+As I use the DDJ-1000 (see below), this comparison will be mostly about Rekordbox, but other softwares are similar in these aspects.

-* a) Mass-relocate: Traktor finds both any renamed files and any moved files fully automatically.
+* a) Mass-relocate: Traktor finds both RENAMED and MOVED files fully automatically.
 This is because Traktor identifies files by CONTENT, not by filename.
 This is crucial to manage music using operating system folders, and not DJ software playlists.
-This is also possible because it has search box to search any file in your operating system folders.
-This was requested for years in Rekorxbox.
+Also, it has a search box on your Operating System folders, so that you can see them without playlists.
+This feature was requested for years in Rekordbox.
 More info: see below for a whole blog post on "How to manage your collection using operating systems folders and without DJ playlists"

+Comparison to Rekorbox: if you MOVE your files, you have to relocate FOLDER by FOLDER.
+If you RENAME your files, you have to relocate FILE by FILE.
+This tool finds moved files automatically, but not renamed files (https://github.com/edkennard/rekordbox-repair) Hotcue doesnt move temporary cue as well.
+No search box on explorer node (access directly your OS files)
+Ups: video, smart playlists, related tracks, plug and play for pioneer gear, GUI to remap pads very easily

-* b) MIDI mapping with variables: this is crucial to make complex FX chains on the jog Wheels.
+* b) MIDI mapping with variables and multiple actions: this is crucial to make complex FX chains on the jog Wheels.
 For a demo, see at 6:30 of this video: https://www.youtube.com/watch?v=h9tQZEHr8hk&t=392s MIDI Variables is also crucial to create more layers with additional shifts (one physical button = many functions).
 Both Rekordbox and Serato lack completely this ability.
 They only allow you to assign a single command to a single button.
   * note: the gold standard in MIDI scripting is VDJscript (https://www.virtualdj.com/wiki/VDJscript.html).
 Having said this, the jog screens can only be mapped using BOME midi translator pro (https://www.bome.com/products/miditranslator)

 There are some other smaller reasons.
 In general these are related to the above-mentioned main reasons.
-* For example, pressing a hotcue moves the temporary cue as well.
-This is not the case in other softwares, which causes massive confusion - as I use the hotcues also for internal "bookmarks".
+* Example: I use the hotcues as internal "bookmarks".
+In Traktor, presing a hotcue moves the temporary cue as well.
+Very useful when previewing a tagged song.
+This is not the case in Rekordbox, which causes massive confusion.
-Even if Trakor would work like other softwares, this would be trivial to fix via MIDI mapping.
-Again, this is currently impossible to address in both Rekordbox and Serato.
+Even this was not the case in Trakor, this would be trivial to fix via MIDI mapping; such is impossible to address in both Rekordbox and Serato.

+On the Con side, the other softwares have great features that Traktor lacks: Video, smart playlists, related tracks, plug and play for pioneer gear, a great GUI to remap the pads very easily.
+But these do not offset the mass-relovate and midi mapping limitations.

 ## Why is DDJ-1000 my hardware of choice